 - Gym Uniform

 Camp Hawk runs during the first week of school.
 A great chance for grade 9 students to meet new friends and learn more about what CKSS has to offer.

 for all the information you will need!

 The First Day at C.K.S.S.

-School begins on TUESDAY, SEPTEMBER 8th - at 8:00 a.m.
+School begins in September, 2024 at 8:00 a.m.
 First Period fun and introductions will be planned for all grade nine students.
 Students will report to the Ed Myers gymnasium on the first day of school.

-Niner's Night is Wednesday, September 16th.
+Niner's Night is the 2nd week of September.
 We would love to have all our grade nines attend, don't miss out!

 Your locker will be assigned on the day of registration or the first day of school.
 Locks will be provided by the school.
 PLEASE LEAVE YOUR LOCK ON THE LOCKER.
 Any student locks put on lockers prior to this time will be cut off.
 The school is not responsible for items taken from your locker.
 Money or other valuables should not be left in your locker.
 Leave them at home.
 The locker you are assigned will be yours for the duration of your high school career.
 Please take care of this locker as you are responsible for its condition.
 Students are NOT allowed to share lockers.
 Backpacks and coats are to be left in your lockers as they are a safety hazard in the classrooms.
 All locker concerns should be directed to the main office.